EngiGames/engigames.github.io/_pages/current.md

  5. Distance is measured from the starting line to the center of the front wheels on the car
  6. In the event of a tie, the car that reached its stopping point first shall be named the winner
  7. The contest is double elimination
- 8. The track will be Medium Density FIberboard (MDF)
+ 8. The track will be Medium Density Fiberboard (MDF)